erf/mu_state/README.md

 - **`MuConsumer<S>`** - Combines builder and listener (like `BlocConsumer`)
 - **`MuProvider<T>`** - Provides values down the widget tree (like `Provider` or `BlocProvider`)

 Additional widgets are available for handling multiple states or providers: `MuMultiBuilder`, `MuMultiListener`, and `MuMultiProvider`.
+The `MuComparable` mixin is also available for state equality comparison.
 See the [Components](#components) section for details.

 ## Usage